MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-chat-overview.md

 Below are some example scenarios where you can use Sales agent, along with sample prompts for each.

-### Scenario 1: Become an expert on your CRM records
+### Scenario 1: Become an expert on your accounts and opportunities

 This scenario is ideal for users who: